Tingling in head, paresthesia anxiety symptoms

 This tingling in head feeling can persistently affect one area of the head only, can shift and affect another area or areas of the head, and can migrate all over and affect many areas of the head over and over again.

 This tingling in head symptom can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may feel a pins and needles feeling once and a while and not that often, feel it off and on, or feel it all the time.
+For example, you may feel a pins and needles feeling once in a while and not that often, feel it off and on, or feel it all the time.

 This tingling in head feeling may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.